3JTek/General-Assembly-Notes/module-01/jquery.md

 [CDNJS](http://www.cdnjs.com), [Google Hosted Libraries](https://developers.google.com/speed/libraries/), and the [jQuery site](http://www.jquery.com) will all allow you to download a copy of jQuery to include in your projects.

-### With a package manager

-We can also install jQuery using `yarn` or `bower`, but that won't be necessary for this module.

 ## Versions

 If you've visited the [jQuery website](http://code.jquery.com), you'll see that there are three major versions of the library.